4 Causal inference

 where \(y\) and \(\epsilon\) are \(N\)-element vectors, \(X\) is an \(N \times K\) matrix, and \(\beta\) is a \(K\)-element vector of coefficients.
 This single-equation model “is still the workhorse in empirical economics” (Wooldridge, 2010, p.
 49) and this is no doubt true in empirical accounting research.

+A very important point about Equation 4.1 is that it should be viewed as a structural (causal) model.
 Wooldridge (2010, p.
 49) writes “Goldberger (1972) defines a structural model as one representing a causal relationship, as opposed to a relationship that simply captures statistical associations.
 A structural equation can be obtained from an economic model, or it can be obtained through informal reasoning.”

-It we were only interested in estimating this equation to generate conditional expectation function linear in the parameters, then we would not be concerned with whether \(\mathbb{E}[X, \epsilon] \neq 0\), whether there were “bias” in the estimates \(\hat{\beta}\), or whether we had sufficiently “controlled for” variables in the right-hand side of the equation.
+If we were only interested in estimating this equation to generate conditional expectation function linear in the parameters, then we would not be concerned with whether \(\mathbb{E}[X, \epsilon] \neq 0\), whether there were “bias” in the estimates \(\hat{\beta}\), or whether we had sufficiently “controlled for” variables in the right-hand side of the equation.
 Such notions only apply if we are viewing this equation as a structural model.

 Viewing the equation above as a structural model, if we knew \(\beta\), we could understand how changes in \(X\) cause changes in \(y\).
 For example, if \(x_{ik}\) goes from \(0\) to \(1\), then we expect \(y_i\) to increase by \(\beta_k\).
 In other words, \(\beta_k\) can be viewed as the (causal) effect of \(x_{k}\) on \(y\).
 Of course, in reality, we don’t know \(\beta\); we need to estimate it using data.
 Much of econometrics is devoted to explaining how (and when) we can estimate \(\beta\) accurately and efficiently.